betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

     - Climber’s chest too close to the wall to Look down at a Hold.
         - LookAt.MovementError(ChestTooClose)
 - JumpStart
-    - When performing a JumpStart, Climbers can’t see what the ViaSurface is like.
+    - When performing a JumpStart, Climbers can’t see what the Contact is like.

 ### Irreversible